npickens/htx/README.md

    <div><span class='crew-member'>Kaylee Frye, Mechanic</span></div>
    ```

-2. An object with a `render` function, in which case the `render` function is called and its return value,
+3. An **object with a `render` function** is replaced with the returned value from calling the `render`
-   which must be a Node object, is inserted.
-This is particularly useful when using the optional [HTX
+   function.
+This value is then handled as it would have been if it were the original object.
+This is
-   Component](#htx-component) library.
+   particularly useful when using the optional [HTX Component](#htx-component) library.

    ```html
    <!-- Template -->
    <div>${this.doctor}</div>